 Learn how the Gorse Action Group is Partnering with the City of Bandon

 The Gorse Action Group is working with the City on a District Plan for gorse abatement, please read the synopsis here.
-Management of gorse is best accomplished through voluntary compliance, which would involve strategic coordination and partnerships between private property owners, local businesses, city/county/state/federal agencies, parks, ports, watersheds, tribal members and a variety of other entities working together toward responsible land stewardship.
+Management of gorse is best accomplished through voluntary compliance, involving strategic coordination and partnerships between private property owners, local businesses, city/county/state/federal agencies, parks, ports, watersheds, tribal members, and a variety of other entities working together toward responsible land stewardship.

-The District Plan has divided land within the City of Bandon into 6 abatement districts as well as one urban growth boundary (UGB).
-District abatement progresses from north to south using a prioritization of fire risk, topography, wind direction, population density, types of structures and other significant criteria like property lines, ownership and rights-of-way.
+The District Plan has divided land within the City of Bandon into six abatement districts as well as one UGB district (aka the Donut Hole).
+District abatement will progress from north to south using a prioritization of fire risk, topography, wind direction, population density, types of structures and other significant criteria like property lines, ownership and rights-of-way.
 Please see an overview map here and individuals maps of each district here.

 District #1 Flyover

 In order to provide coordination, cooperation, and strategic cost-sharing it is important for all private, public, and tribal landowners to create a vegetation management plan for their property.
-Please see a sample vegetation management plan here.
 Compliance is achieved by filing and implementing a vegetation management plan with the City of Bandon in the time frame requested by the city, typically 30-60 days, of notification by the city of a complaint or the start of work in a specific district.
-To get started on your vegetation management plan, please fill out the site review checklist by clicking on the image below for a fillable PDF.
+To get started on your vegetation management plan, please fill out the site review checklist and submit it to the contact below.

-Bear Slothower, Vegetation Management Coordinator at email@example.com for further questions or to get started on a vegetation management plan with your neighbors!
+Contact: Jason Kral, Vegetation Management Coordinator at [email protected], 541-329-9595.
+He can get you started on a vegetation management plan with your neighbors!